austinmama/vsrx/eap-limitations.md

 Current limitations for the IBM Cloud Juniper vSRX EAP version are:
 * No support on Single Processor Servers
 * No vSRX provision support for OS Reload.
 OS Reload on Gateway servers will restore the base Ubuntu 16.04.
+* No upgrade support from standalone to HA
 * No SRIOV support.
 Linux bridge is used in the network configuration for vSRX.